zhenyulee/zhenyulee.github.io/_pages/research.md

 * [NSFC] Intent-driven Network Behavior Measurement, Analysis and System, Key Project of NSFC, 2021 - 2024
 * [CAS] AI-based Anomaly Diagnosis and Traffic Prediction for Service Orchestration and Placement in Clouds, CAS-Austria, 2021 - 2023
 * [MOST] Larege-scale measurement of Network Behavior, National Key RD Program of China, 2019-2022
+* [CAS] Future Network Architecture and Protocols, Project for Excellent Member of the Youth Innovation Promotion Association, 2018-2020
 * [Industry] Transport protocols for mobile networks, high-throughput DCN, network for AI.